waldesem/Web-Personal-DB/README.md

 ```
 npm run serve
 ```
-To build the TypeScript code, run the following command in your terminal:
+To build the TypeScript code in the static directory, run the following command in your terminal:
 ```
-npm run build
+npm run build -- --dest ../server/app/static
 ```
 This will compile the TypeScript code and output the JavaScript and CSS files in the static directory named "dist".